 The symbolic meaning of orange blossoms has been the same for millennia.
 Since these blossoms unusually appear on orange trees simultaneously as the actual fruit, they are associated with fertility.

 As a result, orange blossoms were traditionally used for adorning brides on their wedding days in the places where orange trees first grew: in ancient China, India, and Persia.
 In these places, orange blossoms came to symbolize the purity, innocence, and virtue of brides on their wedding days.
 In addition, orange blossom was offered as a symbol of good luck and well-wishes for a fruitful, fertile union.

 The Symbolic Meaning of White Orange Blossom Flowers

 Unlike the vibrant fruits they accompany, orange blossoms don’t bloom in the color orange; they only blossom in snowy white.

-In addition to orange blossoms having a long history of symbolizing purity, white-colored flowers in general traditionally also symbolize purity and innocence.
-This lends the orange blossom an even heavier weight when it comes to its symbolic meaning.
+In addition to orange blossoms having a long history of symbolizing purity, white-colored flowers, in general, traditionally also symbolize purity and innocence.
+This lends the orange blossom an even heavier weight regarding its symbolic meaning.

 Orange Blossoms in the Victorian Era

 During the Victorian Era, floriography, or the language of flowers, was a popular and commonly used form of communication.
 Each flower was ascribed a different meaning and could be given to a person, alone or in a bouquet, to convey a message.